 Older Infiniti Q45

-About the Infiniti Q45
+Infiniti Q45 Overview

 The idea was novel, if flawed: A car commercial without a single shot of the car it was advertising.
 Meant to spark intrigue and curiosity, that advertisement may have actually hurt sales of the Infiniti Q45, one of the pioneering full-size sedans that combined lots of luxury with sports performance and V8 engine power.
 Introduced in 1989 and meant to compete against the Lexus LS and BMW 7 series, it was the first rear-wheel-drive sedan from Japan and, at the time, it offered the most powerful powertrain in its class, a 4.5-liter, 278-hp V8 and 5-speed shiftable automatic.
 A base trim and performance-tuned Q45t with Touring suspension were the initial trim offerings, and both were loaded with the expected luxury features (power seats, leather upholstery, sunroof, auto-dimming mirrors) and a long list of safety features.
 A Q45a, with the first-ever active-dampening suspension, was later available, but dropped in 1996.